jvp-ux/learnjunipa/src/pages/blog/case-study-switch-junipa.md

 templateKey: blog-post
 title: How to convince your team to switch to JUNIPA.
 date: 2020-04-10T00:00:10.000Z
-uniqueClass: caseProove
 description: >-
   How to convince your team to switch to JUNIPA.
 This Head of Learning and Enhancement shares their process.
-featuredpost: false
+featuredpost: true
 featuredimage: /img/masthead-case-study-switch.jpg
 tags:
   - nccd
   - budget
 ---
 ## Convincing your school to switch to an NCCD management tool like JUNIPA isn't easy.
 Moving to a cloud-based, collaborative aproach to NCCD is a cultural shift.

-One Head of Learning and Enhancement coordinator - we will call her Helen - took a step-by-step approach to moving to Figma, making sure she had school-side support for the change.
+One Head of Learning and Enhancement coordinator - we will call her Helen - took a step-by-step approach to moving to JUNIPA, making sure she had school-side support for the change.
 Introducing JUNIPA was about more than just a new tool.
 It was about shifting the teaching and adjustment to:

-<p class="message message-body">"How can we make NCCD a school-wide responsibility and not just a responsiblity for the Learning and Enhancement team?"</p>
+<p class="message message-body">"How can we make NCCD a school-wide responsibility and not just a responsibility for the Learning and Enhancement team?"</p>

 ## Step 1 - Discovery